restore280/governance/BYLAWS.md

 1. The name of the corporation is **by The Lindemans, inc.**
 2. The purpose of this corporation is as defined in its Articles of Incorporation: **"To empower individuals through innovative technology so that they can face their challenges with resilience to create a more hopeful world for all."**
 3. **Form and jurisdiction.** The corporation is a California benefit corporation; it remains headquartered in California and will keep good standing there.
 4. **Nonprofit subsidiary.** The corporation may form and wholly control a California nonprofit public benefit corporation that will seek federal 501(c)(3) recognition.
 That subsidiary will maintain released free and open-source software.
-Employees of the corporation may donate time to the subsidiary under a written service grant approved by the CEO and overseen by the CCO.
+Employees of the corporation may donate time to the subsidiary under a written service grant approved by the President and overseen by the Compliance Lead.

 ---

 ### Article II: Structure and Governance
 1. **Board of Directors.**
-   - The board has three members: the CEO and two additional directors elected by a majority of participating employee shareholders.
+   - The board has three members: the President and two additional directors elected by a majority of participating employee shareholders.
    - Directors serve one-year terms; they may be re-elected.
 Vacancies are filled by a shareholder vote.
    - The board provides oversight of strategy, benefit-corporation reporting, and fiduciary controls; it does not manage day-to-day operations.
-2. **Chief Executive Officer (CEO).**
+2. **President.**
+   - Holds the President role as a secondary obligation; the President must also work in another needed operational role as the primary duty.
    - Responsible for recruiting employees within the hiring budget approved through governance.
    - Selects candidates for all roles; hires require a majority vote from employee shareholders.
    - Manages day-to-day operations and any unfilled responsibilities of other officers.
-3. **Chief People Officer (CPO).**
+3. **People Lead.**
    - Responsible for human resources, including supportive separations.
    - Holds authority to terminate employees consistent with Article VII.
-4. **Chief Compliance Officer (CCO).**
+4. **Compliance Lead.**
    - Ensures legal and regulatory compliance across company operations, including benefit-corporation reporting.
    - Oversees budgeting, accounting, payroll, and tax compliance; maintains internal controls and financial reporting.
    - May intervene in project operations if non-compliance with legal, ethical, or financial standards is detected.